 To make it, we would carve large block off a whole wheel of expensive Roquefort cheese, cook it down in garden variety balsamic vinegar and dried thyme until the mixture got syrupy and the cheese had melted, then refresh it by adding a bunch of heavy cream, and, viola, it's a sauce.

-Balsamic Blue Cheese Sauce
+Balsamic Blue Cheese Sauce for Venison

 - ¼ cup balsamic vinegar